Component refactoring

 }

-The next configuration you will need to so is by creating a mapping profile.
+You will next need to create a mapping profile.
 A mapping profile defines which objects you would like to map, and the member field of each source object you wish to map to a corresponding destination object member field.

 using System;